PdoyleC/Watch_Blog/README.md

 <details>
 <summary>About Page</summary>

+-Contains info about the site.

 ![About page image](documentation/aboutpage.png)
 </details>

 <details>
 <summary>Registration Page</summary>

+- Where new users are able to create an account to post an article.
 ![Registration page image](documentation/regpage.png)
 </details>

 <details>
 <summary>Delete button</summary>

+- Where users can delete a post that they have created, this is only visible if your the author of the post.

 ![Delete image](documentation/delete.png)
 </details>

 <details>
 <summary>Delete Confirmation Page</summary>

+- Just a check to see if the user wants to delete there post.

 ![Delete page image](documentation/deletepage.png)
 </details>